-If you want your teams to be productive, you must invest in the proper communication and tools.
+If you want your teams to be productive, you must invest in the proper communication, collaboration, and spend management tools.
 Securing that messages get to the right people in the right way without wasting time must be a priority for every manager.

 When employees can access information quickly and securely, team collaboration is guaranteed to flow smoothly, securing higher efficiency and productivity at the same time.

 Moreover, since even laptop-bound office employees use their bodies, make sure you support them with standing desks, ergonomic chairs, gym vouchers, and hourly breaks.
 Companies that encourage proactive ergonomics exhibit better job satisfaction and show greater overall happiness.

 Environmental factors such as natural lights and air quality are often overlooked in modern workplaces.
 According to recent surveys, environmental discomfort negatively impacts employees’ work.

 Employees with access to natural light experience reduced eye strain, fewer headaches, less drowsiness, better quality sleep, higher productivity and work satisfaction, and fewer mistakes.
 Now, not every office allows for the right levels of natural light.
 Still, managers can install lighting systems with adjustable light dimmers, tunable white light systems, or LED skylights.

 When it comes to indoor air quality (IAQ), keep in mind that poor IAQ can make your employees fall ill more often and increase the amount of sick leave they take.
 To address this issue, take an active approach by implementing the EPA office building occupants guide to indoor air quality.

 9. Decrease stress